rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 #### Using the keys with a Cisco IOS switch

-Unfortunately it's not nearly as easy to setup key based login on network devices but it's just a process.
+Unfortunately it's not nearly as easy to enable key based login on network devices but it's just a process.
 You can include it in your basic security template for example and automate it.

 I'm using a WS-C3850-48U running 16.12.3a CAT3K_CAA-UNIVERSALK9 for this example.

 **Time Server**

 Accurate time is required to use ssh keys.
 The first step is to configure a time server.

 ```bash